Get the facts on drug checking – does it make drug use safer?

 We would need to ensure that those who used the service were not subject to criminal sanctions – the service would be useless if there was a risk that users would be arrested by police.
 A good workaround would could be to follow the example of the needle and syringe program in NSW, for which police are directed to be mindful not to conduct unwarranted patrols near services.

-There are also legal implications for the people operating the service, in relation to criminal liability for possession of illicit drugs in the context of their role, and potential civil liability in relation to advice provided.
+There are also legal implications for the people operating the service, in relation to criminal liability for possession of illicit drugs in the context of their role, and potential civil liability in relation to the advice provided.
 Other countries with similar legislative frameworks have dealt with these issues in considered and reasonable ways, balancing the interests of multiple stakeholders.
 This indicates that a testing program could be accommodated here as well.